rdkcmf/rdk-aamp/README.txt

-maxTimeoutForSourceSetup	Timeout value wait for GStreamer appsource setup to complete.default is 1000. drmDecryptFailThreshold		Retry count on drm decryption failure, default is 10. segmentInjectFailThreshold	Retry count for segment injection discard/failue, default is 10. preCachePlaylistTime		Max time to complete PreCaching default is 0 in minutes
+maxTimeoutForSourceSetup	Timeout value wait for GStreamer appsource setup to complete.default is 1000. drmDecryptFailThreshold		Retry count on drm decryption failure, default is 10. segmentInjectFailThreshold	Retry count for segment injection discard/failue, default is 10. preCachePlaylistTime		Max time to complete PreCaching default is 0 in minutes thresholdSizeABR		ABR threshold size.
+Default 6000.
 // String inputs
 licenseServerUrl		URL to be used for license requests for encrypted(PR/WV) assets mapMPD				<domain / host to map> Remap HLS playback url to DASH url for matching domain/host string (.m3u8 to .mpd)